 Are you stuck for ideas on what to buy a tween?
 Birthday, Christmas, or just because, choosing a gift for an almost teenager presents a challenge.
-We can help with our top 35 picks of the best gifts for 12-year-old boys.
+We can help with our top 35 picks of the best toys and gift ideas for 12-year-old boys.

 Some of my friends have tween kids.
 While they find it easy to buy for the girls, the boys are another matter.
 There doesn’t seem to be anywhere near as much choice for original gifts they’ll love.